Add “Power Options” Cascading Menu in Windows 7 and Later Desktop Context Menu

 I really do hope that Microsoft will do something regarding it in final version of Windows 8 and will add a direct option to perform these power related tasks.
 But in the meantime you can use this tutorial to get an easy access to all power options.

-NOTE: This trick will work in Windows 7 and Windows 8 only.
+NOTE: This trick will work in Windows 7 and later Windows versions only.

 In this tutorial, we'll tell you how to add a new cascading menu in Desktop context menu (right-click menu) which will provide easy and direct access to all following power options: